p3r7/blog/_posts/2020-05-13-emacs-comint-buffer-auto-close.md

 (add-hook 'comint-mode-hook #'kill-on-exit-comint-hook)
 ```

-The trig calling `add-my-kill-on-exit-sentinel` by registering a new hook callback to the `comint-mode-hook`.
+We trig the calling of `add-my-kill-on-exit-sentinel` by registering a new hook callback to the `comint-mode-hook`.

 The trick here is to wait for the comint derived modes to register their custom sentinel before enriching it.
 That's why we use `my-async-funcall`.